14 days of Valentines

 There are several ways you can present your notes.
 For Valentine’s Day, I’m doing it using 14 Sweetheart Candy boxes.
 I’m hiding a love note inside each box of candy (I had to dump a few candies out to fit the heart in.)

-Each day I will leave him one box on his nightstand, in his coffee cup, in his lunch pail, somewhere he will easily find them.
+Each day I left my husband one box on his nightstand, in his coffee cup, in his lunch pail, somewhere he will easily find them.
 If you’re using boxes you can number them so they are delivered in a certain order or you can just choose one of your boxes at random each day.

 Alternatively, you can put all the notes into a jar or mailbox and have them pick one out each day before they head to work.